 - It is centrally located among the Cyclades and that makes it a good base for island-hopping

-- Jacqueline Kennedy visited Mykonos in 1961 that kick-started the Mykonos boom.
+- Jacqueline Kennedy visited Mykonos in 1961 which kick-started the Mykonos boom.
 For the last few decades, Mykonos has been the must-visit island if you are a Jet Set member

-- Best time to visit Mykonos is in May when all the places are covered in colourful wildflowers and September when all the mass tourism is gone and you are left with a still very warm sea but in a much quieter environment
+- The best time to visit Mykonos is in May when all the places are covered in colorful wildflowers and September when all the mass tourism is gone and you are left with a still very warm sea but in a much quieter environment

 - It is an expensive island

-- Mykonos Chora boasts one of the most picturesque harbours of the Cyclades and the labyrinth of alleys offers stunning views to the sea or to hidden authentic Cycladic architecture.
+- Mykonos Chora boasts one of the most picturesque harbors of the Cyclades and the labyrinth of alleys offers stunning views of the sea or hidden authentic Cycladic architecture.

-- Church Panagia Paraportiani, built in the 1500s and a great place to view the sunset
+- Church Panagia Paraportiani, built in the 1500s, is a great place to view the sunset

 - The 7 windmills in Chora which you can admire while having lunch at the “little Venice” seaside